Dungeons & Dragons campaign settings: Ravenloft

+Main

 A gothic horror setting originally created by Tracy and Laura Hickman for their own game system, "the duo eventually caught the attention of D&Ds original publishers.
 They were hired to adapt it into the First Edition of Advanced Dungeons & Dragons and it was released as Module I6: Ravenloft" in 1983 by TSR.
 It was expanded into an entire series of adventure modules and then further expanded into a campaign setting for the AD&D 2nd edition beginning in 1990 with the Realm of Terror boxed set.
 TSR also published a series of novels set in Ravenloft.

 In 2001, shortly after the release of D&D 3rd edition, Wizards of the Coast licensed Ravenloft to White Wolf Publishing which published Ravenloft materials through its Sword & Sorcery Studios imprint, but rights returned to Wizards of the Coast in early 2006.
 In October 2006, Wizards of the Coast released Expedition to Castle Ravenloft, an expanded and updated version of the original module for D&D v3.5.
 In August 2010, Wizards of the Coast released the Castle Ravenloft Board Game.

 The setting was revisited in 2016 with the release of the 5th edition adventure module Curse of Strahd, with the setting's original creators, Tracy & Laura Hickman, returning as writers.
 Van Richten's Guide To Ravenloft, a 5th edition Ravenloft campaign sourcebook, was released in 2021.
 Christian Hoffer, for ComicBook.com, highlighted that this sourcebook revises many of the setting's Domains of Dread.
 He wrote that "the revised domains are usually a better utilization of the ironic intent that flavors the immortal prisons of Ravenloft.
 The domains also now include a variety of different horror genres rather than a fixation on gothic horror.
 Finally, much of the misogynistic, colonialist, or racist elements have been purged out of this new iteration of Ravenloft".

 Masque of the Red Death

-A spin off of Ravenloft set in a fantasy, low magic, version of 1890s Earth.
+A spin-off of Ravenloft set in a gaslamp fantasy rendition of 1890s Earth.

 Rokugan

 When Wizards of the Coast published the latest edition of Oriental Adventures, it included Rokugan as the official "sample setting".
 Rokugan is best known for being the setting of the Legend of the Five Rings (L5R) themed games: the Legend of the Five Rings collectible card game and the Legend of the Five Rings Roleplaying Game, which are all published by The Alderac Entertainment Group (AEG).
 However, shortly after the publication of Oriental Adventures, AEG obtained all the publishing rights to all L5R properties.
 For a brief time, AEG published supplements that featured both L5R and D20 based mechanics.
-However, development of all D20 based Rokugan material has ceased, as Oriental Adventures is now out of print, and AEG has decided to focus solely on L5R based supplements for the next edition of The L5R Roleplaying Game, and this campaign setting is no longer officially supported as a D&D setting.
+Development of all D20 based Rokugan material has ceased, as Oriental Adventures is now out of print, and AEG has decided to focus solely on L5R based supplements for the next edition of The L5R Roleplaying Game, and this campaign setting is no longer officially supported as a D&D setting.
 Legend of the Five Rings 4th Edition (not related to D&D 4th Edition) was released in 2010.